gatundu1/Scrape_Master/README.md

-# DoWebScraper
+# Scrape Master

-This is a Chrome Extension that I worked on a few years ago.
+Scrape Master is a Chrome extension project for a web scraper that can extract data from structured HTML into .txt or .CSV formats.